bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 There's no concern like that.

 [Adam Gibson]: Well, they'd have to agree on the fee rates to sign it, I think is what I'm saying.
-It's a transaction?
-Okay, I'm getting an odd from Lisa, so I'm probably right.
-Any other questions?
-Yeah, I know it's like a bit of a weird concept.

 [Audience]: What happens if the fee rate changes between when you've signed, pre-signed all the transactions?

 [Adam Gibson]: Yeah, now that's a good question.
-Somebody asked that back in the day about Coin.xt.
+Somebody asked that back in the day about CoinJoinXT.
 They said, what about fee rates?
-Yeah, so could we...
-Yeah, there's RPA, but there's pre-signing multiple versions, which is not unreasonable, although I...
+There's pre-signing multiple versions, which is not unreasonable, although I...
 Ugh, that's a lot of data, but I don't think it will be that hard, maybe.
 Depends where you're talking, I suppose.
 Multiple fee rates is one reasonable solution if you can't come up with a better one.
 Can anyone come up with a better one?
 So we pre-sign all these transactions, and then suddenly the mempool just spikes.
-Can we just reply?

-[Audience]: Child pays for parent, presumably in another coin to next.
+[Audience]: Child pays for parent, presumably in another coin...

 [Adam Gibson]: Yeah, we could do that, right.
 Especially if it was just like a one line thing.
 It would be particularly easy, just the last one.
-Well, I guess.
-What was that?
-I was just saying you could delete the mempool.
-Delete the mempool, nice, yeah, yeah.
-Whose meme was that, I've forgotten, yeah.
-Okay.
-Oh yeah, yeah, I remember now, yeah, yeah.
-I remember now.
-That was interesting.

 Now I think that's an important practical point which I kind of glossed over, but I don't think it should stop it from working.
-But it does connect to another point, which is this whole thing about timing, like will people be comfortable with doing these kind of structures that take hours?
+But it does connect to another point, which is this whole thing about timing.
+Will people be comfortable with doing these kind of structures that take hours?
 Now, I showed a kind of a paradise version where everything's perfect and somebody gets to do a PayJoin, somebody gets to splice into a channel, somebody gets a payment.
-But does Bob, Bob might have to wait six hours for that payment, because I don't want to broadcast all those transactions right at once, so are we really gonna have external payments in those structures?
+Bob might have to wait six hours for that payment, because I don't want to broadcast all those transactions right at once, so are we really gonna have external payments in those structures?
 Maybe not, maybe mostly it'll be more like what CoinJoin is today, where a lot of people are getting together and maybe there's a market, some people get paid a fee.
-That's why I was really keen on the idea of designing an off-chain fee element to it because I think I mean in theory you could apply that same idea to JoinMarket it's just unfortunate we don't have PTLCs yet they're very powerful and this is a very good example to me of why they're powerful.
+That's why I was really keen on the idea of designing an off-chain fee element to it.
+In theory you could apply that same idea to JoinMarket, it's just unfortunate we don't have PTLCs yet.
+They're very powerful and this is a very good example to me of why they're powerful.
-People talk about breaking the correlation in the route which is great and everything but you know this you can swap signatures for secrets it's really powerful yeah.
+People talk about breaking the correlation in the route which is great and everything.
+But this, you can swap signatures for secrets, it's really powerful.

 [Audience]: And contrarily to single transaction CoinJoin there's a backup problem as well.

 [Adam Gibson]: Well yeah One of the disadvantages we listed was you have to treat these pre-signed transactions as well as money.
-Not necessarily as secrets, of course, yeah, but that's the other thing.
+Not necessarily as secrets.
+But that's the other thing.
 They're not secret even though they are money.
 So you could have like a watchtower kind of design.
 Now, there wouldn't literally be a watchtower because it's not watching, it's just somebody could be doing that job on your behalf if you could trust them with your privacy.